faenrandir/a_careful_examination/docs/README.md

     bundle exec jekyll serve

-Finally, build the docs (and commit any changes):
+Finally, build the docs for production (and commit any changes):

-    bundle exec jekyll build
+    JEKYLL_ENV=production bundle exec jekyll build

+## LICENSE

+Code is under MIT license, content under CC0 license.
+See LICENSE for details.